cosmos72/gomacro/README.md

     r "reflect"
 )
 ```
-Third party packages - i.e. packages not in Go standard library - can also be imported
+Third party packages - i.e. packages not in Go standard library - can also be imported with the same syntax.
-with the same syntax, as long as the package is **already** installed.

-To install a package, follow its installation procedure: quite often it is the command `go get PACKAGE-PATH`
+For the import to work, you usually need to follow its installation procedure: sometimes there are additional prerequisites to install, and the typical command `go get PACKAGE-PATH` may or may not be needed.

 The next steps depend on the system you are running gomacro on: